15 min readComplete Guide

 Step 3: Use Semantic HTML Structure

-AI platforms parse HTML to understand content hierarchy and importance.
-Proper semantic structure helps comprehension:
+AI platforms parse HTML to understand content hierarchy and relative importance.
+Give them structure they can actually read:

 ❌ Bad HTML Structure